“I put all my intelligence, such as it is, into playing dumb blondes.” –Vivian Blaine

 Vivian Stapleton was born in Newark, New Jersey, on November 21, 1921, to Leo Stapleton, an insurance agent and baritone singer for an orchestra, and Wilhelmina Tepley, who was a phone solicitor.

-It did not take long for Blaine to develop an interest in performing.
+It did not take long for her to develop an interest in performing.
 She attended the Academy of Dramatic Arts at age 12.
-Shortly afterwards, she would appear on local stages, priming her for a career as a big band singer in night clubs throughout New Jersey and New York.
-Blaine toured regularly with various dance bands with Art Kassel and his “Kassels in the Air”.
+Shortly afterwards, she would appear on local stages, preparing for a career as a big band singer in night clubs throughout New Jersey and New York.
+Taking on the stage name of Vivian Blaine, she toured regularly with various dance bands as part of her collaborations with Art Kassel and his “Kassels in the Air.”

-By the 1940s, Blaine was already a top-billed act at the Copacabana nightclub in New York, billed above the likes of Dean Martin and Jerry Lewis.
+By the 1940s, Blaine was already enjoying top billing at the Copacabana nightclub in New York, credited above the likes of Dean Martin and Jerry Lewis.
 Around the same time, she met Manny Franks, who was 20 years her senior.
-Franks would be her agent, husband, and the reason why she decided to sign a contract with 20th Century Fox.
+Franks would be her agent, husband, and ultimately the reason why she decided to sign a contract with Fox.
 Blaine and Franks relocated to Hollywood, where Blaine began to appear in a succession of films.

-At 20th Century Fox, Blaine shared top billing with Laurel and Hardy in Jitterbugs (1943).
+At Fox, Blaine shared top billing with Laurel and Hardy in Jitterbugs (1943).
 She also appeared in Greenwich Village (1944), Something for the Boys (1944), Nob Hill (1945), and State Fair (1945), among many other film roles.
-She became a prime musical performer during the wartime and post-wartime years, just behind Alice Faye and Betty Grable in popularity.
+She became a regular in various wartime musicals, closely following Alice Faye and Betty Grable in popularity.

-Blaine grew tired of the studio having her play second lead all too often, so she decided to buy up her contract from Fox.
-Afterwards, she returned to New York to pursue singing and theater engagements.
+As the years went on, Blaine grew tired of the studio having her play second lead all too often, in addition to several instances of typecasting, so she decided to buy out her contract from Fox.
+Afterward, she returned to New York to pursue singing and theatrical engagements.

-Upon making her mark in films, Blaine returned to the stage and made her Broadway debut in 1950’s Guys and Dolls.
-Here, she originated the role of Adelaide, the longtime fiancée of gambler Nathan Detroit.
+Her next major career move would be a return to the stage as part of the cast of Guys and Dolls.
+She originated the role of Adelaide, the longtime fiancée of Nathan Detroit in the musical.
 The show enjoyed 1,200 performances, with Blaine reprising the role in London’s West End in 1953 and in the 1955 feature film.
 She also participated in a command performance for Queen Elizabeth II.

 Blaine continued her Broadway career with shows like A Hatful of Rain; Say, Darling; Enter Laughing; Company; and Zorba, in addition to appearing in the touring company of Gypsy.
-During this period in her life, she married Milton Rackmill, President of Universal Studio s and Decca Records, who wanted a stay-at-home wife.
-This marriage did not last long, as Blaine was eager to continue in the business.
-She recorded several albums prior to their divorce in 1961.
+During this period, she married Milton Rackmill, President of Universal as well as Decca Records.
+While Rackmill wanted her to stay at home, Blaine wished to continue on with her career—and did.
+She continued to perform and recorded several albums just prior to their divorce.

-Perhaps the most effective tributes to Blaine are her rendition of “Adelaide’s Lament” for the Tony Awards as well as her donation of the Vivian Blaine Papers.
-The Vivian Blaine Papers reside in the archives of the New York Public Library, boasting personal correspondences between Blaine and her friends and colleagues, in addition to personal items such as album covers, Fan Club materials, contracts, hand-written recipes, and professional files relating to her career in film and on the stage.
+The Vivian Blaine Papers reside in the archives of the New York Public Library’s Billy Rose Theatre Division, boasting personal correspondence between Blaine, her friends, and colleagues, in addition to personal items such as album covers, fan club materials, contracts, hand-written recipes, and professional files relating to her career in film and on the stage.
 Her collection also includes awards, photographs, press and publicity materials, programs, scripts, and scores.
+The Billy Rose Theatre Division is located at 40 Lincoln Center Plaza, New York, New York.

 Should you be in an archive in New York or enjoying one of Blaine’s many performances elsewhere, take a moment to celebrate the enthusiastic contributions Blaine made to the world of entertainment.